nestjs/docs.nestjs.com/content/recipes/swagger.md

 pet: Cat | Dog;
 ```

-If you want to define a polymorphic array (i.e. an array whose members span multiple schemas), you should use a raw definition (see above) to define your type by hand.
+If you want to define a polymorphic array (i.e., an array whose members span multiple schemas), you should use a raw definition (see above) to define your type by hand.
 ```typescript
 type Pet = Cat | Dog;